DougBurke/sherpa/docs/quick.rst

-:py:meth:`~sherpa.plot.IntervalProjection.prepare` method are given the range over which to vary the parameter (the range is chosen to be close to the three-sigma limit from the confidence analysis above, ahd the dotted line is added to indicate the three-sigma limit above the best-fit for a single parameter)::
+:py:meth:`~sherpa.plot.IntervalProjection.prepare` method are given the range over which to vary the parameter (the range is chosen to be close to the three-sigma limit from the confidence analysis above, and the dotted line is added to indicate the three-sigma limit above the best-fit for a single parameter)::

    >>> from sherpa.plot import IntervalProjection